Cem Yılmaz

 Cem Yılmaz (/tr/, born 23 April 1973) is a Turkish actor, stand-up comedian, musician, filmmaker, screenwriter, and cartoonist.
 He has four franchise film series: G.O.R.A., Karakomik Filmler, Organize İşler, Vizontele.
-Also, He is best known for his films Yahşi Batı, Hokkabaz, İftarlık Gazoz, Av Mevsimi and has won three Sadri Alışık awards and Yeşilçam award for his roles.
+He is also known for his films Yahşi Batı, Hokkabaz, İftarlık Gazoz, and Av Mevsimi, and has won three Sadri Alışık awards and a Yeşilçam award for his roles.
 His international films are Russell Crowe's film "Water Diviner" and Ferzan Özpetek's film "Magnifica presenza".

 Early life and education

 Yılmaz was born on 23 April 1973 in Istanbul.
 His family is paternally from Gürün, Sivas, while the maternal part of his family is of Turkish origin who immigrated from Thessaloniki, Ottoman Empire (nowadays in Greece).
 He went to primary school at the Mehmet Akif School.
 He then got enrolled in the Bahçelievler Kazım Karabekir Secondary School, and then Etiler Anadolu Tourism Vocational High School, eventually going to Boğaziçi University and finishing his studies in Tourism and Hotel Management.